Changes To Your Poop During Pregnancy (Everything You Need to Know)

 Constipation in Pregnant Women

-Constipation only gets worse during pregnancy and usually peaks during the second and third trimesters.
+Constipation only worsens during pregnancy and usually peaks during the second and third trimesters.
 "The iron in prenatal vitamins can contribute to constipation, but it's also privy to skeletal changes to allow room for the growing uterus," said Maxim, explaining that the intestinal tract becomes squished as the baby grows, causing slow transit of bowel contents through the intestines.

 Hemorrhoids During Pregnancy